Vikings top Seahawks 25-19 behind crisp preseason passing

 All-Pro linebacker Bobby Wagner watched from the sideline in a Seahawks sweatshirt, being eased back into action following a minor knee procedure .
 Defensive end Ezekial Ansah remains in rehab mode following offseason shoulder surgery.

 The Vikings again held running back Dalvin Cook out as a precaution and gave rookie Alexander Mattison 10 carries for 41 yards.
 Mike Boone followed him with 21 rushes for 66 yards, plus a 45-yard reception.
-Defensive tackles Shamar Stephen and Linval Joseph were also both not suited up for the second straight week.
+Right tackle Brian O'Neill was sidelined again, after suffering an arm injury two weeks ago.

 TESTING, TESTING